-The state of cruise ship suite staterooms made a great leap forward with Oasis of the Seas.
+The state of cruise ship suite staterooms is about to make a great leap forward with Oasis of the Seas.
+How such staterooms evolved.

 The Next Generation of Staterooms